nish-d/vicky002.github.io/_posts/2015-12-15-How-to-create-Slack-Bot-using-wolframalpha-API.md

  - Open your slack channel and type `/thel` or `[your command]` and type Query.
  - Everything is working fine you will see the result.
- - Try basic Queries first for the testing purpose, it will give instant respone.
+ - Try basic Queries first for the testing purpose, it will give instant response.
- - Congradulation you just created a new Bot for your own Team!!
+ - Congratulation you just created a new Bot for your own Team!!
 Have fun! :beers:

 Explanation of the Code